 The music can be switched by the push of a button and when your baby realizes she has that kind of power, this will make her day!
 And for those 7 melodies that your baby is flipping through; don’t worry!
 This toy also comes with a volume control so that you can turn it down and the tune won’t drive you crazy.

-This light and melody toy has an overall rating of 4.7 stars with nearly 10,000 customer reviews.
+This light and melody toy has an overall rating of 4.8 stars with over 26,000 customer reviews.
 With numbers like these, it’s easy to see how it could be Amazon’s #1 Best Seller for baby musical toys.

 Baby Einstein Take Along Tunes Musical Toy Key Features: